galadeat/bank-sim/README.md

-# 🏦 bankAccount gRPC Service
+# 🏦 bank-sim gRPC Service

 A minimalist gRPC service written in Go for managing user accounts.
 This project showcases clean architecture, Protocol Buffers integration, environment-based configuration, and a modern client-server setup.